 These factors can also affect the bridge, which will also affect the action of your guitar, and require your instrument to get a set-tup.

-Overall, you shouldn’t have to worry about this nearly as much with a neck-through guitar compared to a bolt-on, though, but you still need to be mindful of these things and treat your instrument with care.
+Overall, you shouldn’t have to worry about this nearly as much with a neck-through guitar as a bolt-on, but you still need to be mindful of these things and treat your instrument with care.

 Due to the nature of neck-through guitars, they tend to have better craftsmanship than their bolt-on counterparts.

-It takes time to make these guitars, and doing it wrong can potentially ruin the entire project, which is why you typically see neck-through-body options on more expensive instruments, like high-end production models and custom shop designs.
+It takes time to make these guitars, and doing it wrong can potentially ruin the entire project.
+You typically see neck-through-body options on more expensive instruments, like high-end production models and custom shop designs.

-For mass-produced guitars, bolt-on is much easier and cost-effective to make compared to neck-through-body, and this is why it’s the preferred choice for many manufacturers and millions of consumers.
+For mass-produced guitars, bolt-on is much easier and cost-effective compared to neck-through-body, which is why it’s the preferred choice for many manufacturers and millions of consumers.

-Unfortunately, this can also mean that those guitars don’t have as much attention to detail and care than neck-through models.
+Unfortunately, this can also mean that those guitars don’t have as much attention to detail and care as neck-through models.

-However, this isn’t always the case, and it’s highly dependent on the models that you’re comparing.
+However, this isn’t always the case, and it depends on the models you’re comparing.

 For instance, if you take a look at an Ibanez Prestige or Premium model that’s bolt-on and put it against a Jackson Soloist with a similar price point of around the $1000 range, they both should have comparable build quality – there are finely-crafted bolt-on guitars that are absolutely competitive with neck-throughs.